 Anyway, if the "Edit Mode" state of an ObData in Outliner is a must, I'd look for the way to show it without using a colour change of the backdrop.
 At least would avoid using a colour that's different from the icon's hue.
 My proposal od using ObData colour may still be valid, but shoud be limited to the "Edit Mode" state.
 Have to sleep on it.

 Ha!
 You've changed it.
 I referred to screenies with yellow backdrops under ObData under edition.
 Now all backdrops are 25% white, and that's ok, but mind that using icon's colour will not affect the icon's appereance, while 25% white makes it somehow washed out.
 I may stare at them too long though :P

-@Harley Acheson (harley) - please, try to use icon's colour for the backdrop and its border.
-I can't see a reason for: (a) using orange colour for underlining the fact, that the ObData is actually edited; (b) using different colour for active Camera ObData, which is actually editable.
+@Harley Acheson (harley) - please, try to use icon's colour for the backdrop and its border, like I proposed above.
+I can't see a reason for: (a) using orange colour for underlining the fact, that the ObData is actually edited; (b) using different colour for active Camera ObData, which is actually editable at a time.
 Reducing number of used colours will make the Outliner look cleaner and organised yet let it be communicative enough.
 Right now we get a kind of christmass tree.

 @Julien Kaspar (JulienKaspar) - I imagine, that - for consistency sake - the text label of Collection containting selected-active object, should be bright orange coloured.
 Collection containing just selected objects = dark orange coloured text label.
-Backdrops in this very case will be a bit confusing.
+Backdrop under the icon in this very case will be a bit confusing.
 I prey for bold fonts here though - is it really so hard to be made?

 @Harley Acheson (harley)

-@Harley Acheson (harley) - will make a mock-up, but have to ask You to provide me a screenie depicting situation, You're interested to see.
-This will help me to prepare mock-up.
+@Harley Acheson (harley) - will make a sketch but have to ask You to provide me a screenie depicting situation, You're interested to see.
+This will help me to prepare proper mock-up.
 Thx in advance.

 @Harley Acheson (harley) - limits and tradeoffs then...

 My vote goes to tad bigger backdrops.
 1pix longer radius, than in Your patch.
-A 25~50% lighter outline would improove the backdrop's visibility.
+A 25~50% lighter outline would improove the backdrop's appereance.

 @Harley Acheson (harley) - some sketches for You (with improoved Camera ObData icon):

 The grey circle backdrop makes icon look muddy and dull.
 I use orange for ObData icons (instead of green) and the 25% white backdrop makes all those icons unreadable.
 It should/must make the item pop out, so - everything that pumps up local contrast is welcome.
 I'd try to make the circle backdrop black or make a proper entry in Preferences and let a user to choose colour that fits his theme.

 @Harley Acheson (harley) - is there a possibility to change the backdrop circle's colour via Preferences panel?
 I can't find it.
 Would like to check out other colours.
 Deep black first.